 He is an adjunct professor of law at Brooklyn Law School, where he teaches International Commercial Arbitration and International Litigation, as well as an Adviser to the American Law Institute project on the Restatement of the U.S. Law of International Commercial Arbitration.
 He served as chair of the International Commercial Disputes Committee of the Association of the Bar of the City of New York.

-Benno is listed as a leading practitioner of international arbitration in Legal 500 United States and in Chambers USA 2013: America's Leading Lawyers for Business, where he is described as "an outstanding advocate."
+Benno is listed as a leading practitioner of international arbitration in Legal 500 United States, Legal 500 Latin America and in Chambers USA 2013: America's Leading Lawyers for Business, where he is described as "an outstanding advocate."
 Additionally, Benno is recognized as a Litigation Star in the United States in the 2014 edition of Benchmark Litigation.